 To remove the adhesive spray it with Goo Gone Gel, allow it to sit for a bit and scrub it off with a sponge or rag.
 Repeat this process until all the adhesive is gone.
 You can also wash the walls with TSP cleaner or Krud Kutter afterward to help remove the sticky residue.

 If these methods don’t successfully remove all of the adhesive, then you can use sandpaper to lightly sand the walls and remove the adhesive.

 Now you can leave it as is, or you can paint it!
 I’ll show you how to paint the walls in your RV later this week so stay tuned!
-Tomorrow I’ll also share how to remove an RV valance from the window.
-You can recover them or leave them off all together, like we did!
-I’ll be showing you my entire RV makeover this week and I can’t wait to reveal it!
+I’ll also share how to remove an RV valance from the window.
+You can recover them or leave them off altogether like we did!
+I’ll be showing you my entire RV makeover and I can’t wait to reveal it!